Pallet Rack Types and Helpful Tips

 Other types of pallet rack include drive-in/drive-through, push-back, and pallet flow rack.
 These types allow for more dense storage, but you cannot access any given inventory item at any moment.
 It takes a little more planning and organization to properly utilize this style of racking, but when done properly is extremely efficient.

 Drive in/through racks allow for lift equipment to drive directly into the rack’s rows.
 Drive through is open at each entry point allowing for a forklift to drive completely through the rack, whereas drive in is only open at one end.
 Drive in requires a LIFO style of inventory (last in, first out), meaning that the first pallet to be stored in a row is the last one out, and the last one to be stored is the first one out.
 Drive through used either the LIFO or FIFO method for storing, because pallets can be accessed from either side.
-Drive-in/drive-through rack is an extremely dense method of storage, because it does not require aisles between each rack system.
+Drive-in/drive-through rack is an extremely dense method of storage because it does not require aisles between each rack system.
 This style can be damaged somewhat easily because forklifts travel through the rows with very little clearance on either side.

 Push-back pallet rack takes advantage of depth for additional storage capacity because it can typically store between four and six pallets deep, and pallets are stored on wheeled carts that sit on top of rails.
 These rails are angled slightly toward the front of the racking, causing pallets to roll forward due to gravity.
 When a forklift loads a new pallet into a row with pallets already in it, it pushes the existing pallets back.
-When a forklift takes a pallet out, all of the other pallets slide forward towards the front.
+When a forklift takes a pallet out, the other pallets slide forward towards the front.
 This a great labor saver but is also more expensive than selective and structural rack, so it depends on how dense you need your storage space to be.

 Pallet flow rack is very similar to push back rack in that it takes advantage of depth and gravity for additional storage density.
-Pallet are placed on roller wheels at a slight incline so that pallets move to the front of the rack automatically.
+Pallets are placed on roller wheels at a slight incline so that pallets move to the front of the rack automatically.
 These systems may contain braking systems that control the speed of the moving pallets for added safety.
 Depending on your setup, pallet flow rack can be loaded in the back and picked in the front (FIFO), or loaded and picked in the front (LIFO).